Can AI flag disease outbreaks faster than humans? Not quite

 Wuhan stopped outbound commercial air travel in late January — but not before an estimated 5 million people had fled the city, as the Wuhan mayor later told reporters.

-“We showed that the highest volume of flights from Wuhan were to Thailand, Japan, and Hong Kong,” Bogoch said.
+“We showed that the highest volume of flights from Wuhan were to Thailand, Japan and Hong Kong,” Bogoch said.
 “Lo and behold, a few days later we started to see cases pop up in these places.”

 In 2016, the researchers used a similar approach to predict the spread of the Zika virus from Brazil to southern Florida.